During your holidays in Carnac, discover the town’s religious heritage: its six chapels will take you on a journey through the centuries.

 Chapel ofSt Colomban

 The Chapel of Saint Colomban, built in the flamboyant Gothic style, dates from the end of the sixteenth century.
-It belonged to the Irish monk Saint Columba, the patron saint of fools, who settled in the Brittany region in 610.
+It is consecrated to the Irish monk Saint Columba, the patron saint of fools.
 To the east of the village, with its granite houses, is the fountain of Saint Colomban, which has two drinking pools.
 The wash house was a meeting place for the village women.
 South of the village, by the sea, are two chimneys, the remains of a forge.

 The chapel is open all year round from 10 am to 6 pm.
 Entrance is free.